 When we moved to Australia, we didn't have gas cooking.
 Which meant not having access to fire for cooking.
 We eventually rectified that by buying a small and cheap camping stove (which sits on a bench in my kitchen and is used for quick corn roasting sessions or making rotis and naan).
 But before we did that, I devised a quicker and safer (for those spooked by the thought of cooking over a naked flame) method of making this delicious smoked eggplant dip.
-Grilled in the safe confines of the oven and then pan cooked.
+Grilled in the safe confines of the oven and then pan-cooked.
+Some variations require you to prick the skin of the eggplant prior to roasting, but I have never done that.
+It is not really required.

-The curry is smoky enough but sometimes I want it to be even more fragrant along the lines of a curry served at a dhaba (roadside restaurants prevalent along highways and serving as truck stops where food is rustic, local, flavourful and cooked on coals).
-On days like that, I often hold a piece of natural charcoal in a flame till it is red hot, then place it in a metal bowl inside the pan holding the curry.
-Once I drizzle a tiny amount of oil on it, the charcoal starts to smoke.
-I then cover the pan with a lid for a minute and let that smoke infuse the curry and impart a world of exotic flavour.
-This is known as the Dhungar smoking technique and was made famous in ancient India during the rule of the Mughals.
+Baingan Bharta is smoky enough but sometimes I want it to be even more fragrant.
+Just like the curry served at a dhaba (roadside restaurants prevalent along highways and serving as truck stops where food is rustic, local, flavourful and cooked on coals).
+On days like that, I employ the Dhungar smoking technique which was made famous in ancient India during the rule of the Mughals.

 The spices and quantities used in this recipe are bold simply because eggplant demands it otherwise it runs the risk of being quite bland.
 If you cannot tolerate too much spice, go easy on the garam masala or skip it completely.